India – why Bihar?

 Screen Shot 2018-10-25 at 21.28.43.png

-At that time, one in every 100 people of Bihar’s 100 million + population was completely blind from cataract.
-Numerous others were blind or at risk of blindness from other easily preventable conditions.
+When we were first started working in Bihar its population was well over 100million, one in every 100 people was completely blind from cataract alone and countless others were blind or at risk of blindness from other easily preventable conditions.